Symbiosis

 Eukaryotes are organisms whose cells contain a nucleus and other membrane-bound organelles.
 See here

-What happens when the prolonged encounter of two species not only allows for their survival, but for the emergence of new species?
-In 1909, while Russian botanist Konstantin Merezhkovsky (1855-1921) was studying lichens on the Siberian tundra, he identified this process as ‘symbiogenesis’.
-Studies in symbiogenesis were occurring simultaneously as plant and marine biologists looking at micro and macro organisms became increasingly critical of the dominant Darwinian idea of evolution predicated on struggle and competition.
-Although symbiogenesis emerged in a number of countries in the work of countless scientists working across disciplines in the beginning of the early 20th century, this theory being a key driver of evolution, did not take root in Western mainstream zoocentric science (Hird, 2009) until almost a century later; when evolutionary biologist Lynn Margulis wrote her first paper on symbiogenesis titled on The Origin of Mitosing [Eukaryotic] Cells (1966).
-It was rejected by fifteen scientific journals before it was finally published in 1967.
+Even though symbiogenesis emerged as a key driver of evolution in the work of several scientists working across disciplines and geographies in the beginning of the early 20th century, Western mainstream zoocentric science did not recognise it as such until almost a century later (Hird, 2009).
+Evolutionary biologist Lynn Margulis wrote her first paper on symbiogenesis titled on The Origin of Mitosing [Eukaryotic] Cells in 1966; it was rejected by fifteen scientific journals before it was finally published in 1967.
 She became symbiosis’s most ardent promoter, attributing the bacterial origins of human mitochondria and photosynthetic chloroplasts to the symbiogenesis of eukaryotic cells and disproving, with genetic evidence, that organisms are closed, individual, self-sufficient systems.

 All organisms large enough for us to see are composed of once-independent microbes, teamed up to become larger wholes.
 As they merged, many lost what we in retrospect recognize as their former individuality.
 My theory of the symbiogenetic origin of plant, animal, and other cells with nuclei employs four provable postulates.
 All four involve symbiogenesis, incorporation, and body fusion by symbiosis.